 Flaxy Martin, 1949

-Dorothy Malone is the superficially plain-girl who is the reverse of the "heart of Ice" character played by Mayo (Malone is our hero in the tale).
+Dorothy Malone is the "plain-girl" (she still looks like a movie star, just dressed-down a bit) who is the reverse of the "heart of Ice" character played by Mayo, and clearly Malone is our hero in Flaxy Martin.
 She rescues Scott after he escapes police custody, but the pair end up handcuffed together and at the mercy of perennially malfunctioning gangster hit man Elisha Cook, Jr.

 What the film lacks in subtlety (Mayo is so smart she ends up outsmarting herself) it makes up for with speed and plot efficiency, and the infrequent action sequences are well done.
 Directed by Richard L. Bare, story by David Lang.

 [Zachary Scott has the corner on mid-20th century frustration,as can be seen in the Joan Crawford vehicle Flamingo Road]

 Original Page September 2014 | Updated April 2018

 - The Frisco Kid - 1935